 - Keep away from other drugs – Anything other than weed is definitely illegal under federal and state law; you can face deportation or jail time for possession

-- Be culturally aware – The USA is a huge, diverse country.
+- Be culturally aware – The States is a huge, diverse country.
 Knowing some of the issues that face different communities across the nation will help you better understand where you are travelling

-- Pay attention to weather warnings – Extreme conditions, like storms and hurricanes, can result in an evacuation; you should know how to prepare for this
+- Pay attention to weather warnings – Extreme conditions, like tornadoes and hurricanes, can result in an evacuation, so you should prepare for this.

-- If you’re heading out hiking, go fully prepared – The American wilderness is real wilderness, and it’s huge.
-Do not underestimate it
+- If you’re heading out hiking, bring bear spray – The American wilderness is real wilderness, and it’s huge.
+Do not underestimate it.

-- There are sizeable homeless populations in America’s larger cities.
+- There are sizeable homeless populations in the USA’s larger cities.
 San Francisco is one example.

-Overall, America is safe.
+Overall, The United States is safe.
 It is definitely not a dangerous country to spend time in, generally.
 Our top travel safety tips for the USA aren’t here to scare you, but instead, they are here to keep in mind to ensure that you are following your gut, keeping your wits about you and making sure you have the best time possible during your trip.